If Final Cut Pro isn't working

 Quit Final Cut Pro, then choose Shut Down from Apple menu .

-Disconnect all external devices other than the keyboard and mouse.
+Disconnect all external devices other than your keyboard and mouse.

 For Intel-based Mac computers only, reset NVRAM.
 You only need to do this the first time you disconnect external devices.

-If the issue only occurs when a particular device is connected, you may need to update or service the device.
+If the issue only occurs when a particular device is connected, you might need to update or service the device.
 Contact the manufacturer for support.